BenKuhnhaeuser/RattanID/Interpretation_Tutorial.md

 ### Skmer
 The top hit has a genomic distance smaller than 0.05 and thus passes the data check.
+Only few reference species have a genomic distances smaller than the cut-off.
 In the example here, *Calamus trachycoleus* has the smallest genomic distance and is thus considered the main identification. *Calamus caesius* also has a genomic distance smaller than 0.05 and needs to be considered as well.
 Other reference species have genomic distances larger than 0.05 and do not need to be considered.

 Reference species | Genomic distance